Takeno/mtg-policy-changes/ipg.md

 Definition

-A player violates the Player Communication policy detailed in section 4.1 of the Magic Tournament Rules.
+A player violates the Communication policies detailed in section 4 of the Magic Tournament Rules and the judge believes their opponent has acted on the erroneous information.
 This infraction only applies to violations of that policy and not to general communication confusion.

 Examples

-- A. A player is asked how many cards he has in his hand and answers “Three.”
-A few moments later, he realizes that he has four.
+- A. A player is asked how many cards they have in their hand and answers “Three.”
+A few moments later, their opponent casts a discard spell and they realize that they have four.

-- B. A player claims she hasn’t played her land for the turn, but it is determined that she had and forgot.
+- B. A player keeps their Llanowar Elf in with their land, and their opponent attacks thinking they have no blockers.

+- C. A player casts Path to Exile, and forgets to remind their opponent that they have the opportunity to search for a basic land.

 Philosophy

 Clear communication is essential when playing Magic.
-Though many offenses will be intentional, it is possible for a player to make a genuine mistake and these should not be penalized harshly.
-Refer to section 4.1 of the Magic Tournament Rules for a full explanation of the policy.
-It can be summarized as:
+Though many offenses will be intentional, it is possible for a player to make a genuine mistake that causes confusion and these should not be penalized harshly.

-- Players must answer all questions asked of them by a judge completely and honestly, regardless of the type of information requested.
-Players may request to do so away from the match.

-- Players may not represent derived or free information incorrectly.

-- Players must answer completely and honestly any specific questions pertaining to free information.
+A player may commit this infraction in situations where they have not spoken.
+A physically ambiguous board state is not automatically a penalty, but judges are encouraged to tell players to fix ambiguous placements before they might become problematic.

+ Misapplication of a shortcut is usually not a Player Communication Violation, as the default interpretation applies in ambiguous situations and the opponent is able to act on that shortcut.
+Any deviation from a tournament shortcut requires a clear explanation.

 Additional Remedy

-A backup may be considered in cases where a player has clearly acted upon incorrect information provided to him or her by his or her opponent.
-The backup should be to the point of the action, not the erroneous communication.
+A backup may be considered to the point of the action, not the erroneous communication.